redbadger/awesome-badger/_posts/2023-03-17-hieroglyphy.md

 # Overview

 There has been some investigation into encoding the source code of a JavaScript program such that it uses a reduced alphabet, but remains syntactically valid and executable.

-Irrespective of whether or not the encoded program remains human readable, you must still be able to `eval` or execute it.
+The object of the exercise here is not to create a program that remains human readable, but one that can be `eval`ed and executed.

 For example: